Finnscene

 * Lackluster, a.k.a.
 Esa Ruoho, whose IDM-style music has raised interest among the international fan circles.

 * Rikos Records.
-Electro and IDM from Jyväskylä from the hot new cult label.
-Has already released Dr. Robotnik's electro, Tero's Commodore 64 sounds, Lackluster's IDM excursions and Puola's genre-splitting freakery.
+Electro and IDM from Jyväskyläs hot cult label.
+Rikos released Dr. Robotnik's electro, Tero's Commodore 64 sounds, Lackluster's IDM excursions, Puola's genre-splitting freakery and Polytron's Italodisco-tinged electro sounds.
+With now new releases since the early 2000s, Rikos label seems to be now on permanent hiatus.

 The future of the Finnish scene?

-The new generation of the Finnish ravers understands the meaning of being widely orientated: house, trip hop, acid jazz, jungle, electro, anything goes.
-In summer 1998, Helsinki clubs such as Kerma (which means "Cream" in Finnish, by the way) gained mention in such international trend magazines as The Face, so it seems local scene gets a bit more coverage than earlier.
-Also such international "super clubs" as Gatecrasher have visited in Finland.
+The late-90s/early-Noughties new generation of the Finnish ravers understood the meaning of being widely orientated: house, trip hop, acid jazz, jungle, electro, anything goes.
+In summer 1998, Helsinki clubs such as Kerma (which means "Cream" in Finnish, by the way) gained mention in such international trend magazines as The Face, so it seemed local scene got a bit more coverage than earlier on.
+Also such international "super clubs" as Gatecrasher visited in Finland.

-Also, as the Russian and Estonian techno and rave scenes will get bigger, maybe Finland will soon act as an important gateway for the international artists and DJ's en route to the Eastern dance floors.
-Some foretaste of this was had back in 1992, when the Finnish DJ's Pixy and Chill visited the Planetarium raves of St. Petersburg, Russia - the rave scene is rapidly blooming in the East of the Finnish border, too.
-Russian DJ's like Lena Popova have, in their turn, frequented Finnish parties, and Russian techno acts such as New Composers have been recording for Finnish record labels like Sauna Connections.
+Also, as the Russian and Estonian techno and rave scenes got bigger, Finland also had its moment as an important gateway for the international artists and DJs en route to the Eastern dance floors.
+Some foretaste of this was had back in 1992, when the Finnish DJs Pixy and Chill visited the Planetarium raves of St. Petersburg, Russia - the rave scene was rapidly blooming in the East of the Finnish border, too.
+Russian DJ's like Lena Popova in their turn frequented Finnish parties, and Russian techno acts such as New Composers were recording for Finnish record labels like Sauna Connections (now defunct).

-Furthermore, The Finnish Institute in London has organised, under the guidance of Jali Wahlsten, some parties around Jimi Tenor and Pan sonic, which have been received well in British media.
+Furthermore, The Finnish Institute in London organised, under the guidance of Jali Wahlsten, some parties around Jimi Tenor and Pan sonic (who sadly split in 2010, to give more room to the respective solo careers of Mika Vainio and Ilpo Väisänen), which were well received in British media.

-Helsinki's Avanto festival in November of the same year was dedicated to more experimental acts, such as Rehberg, Fennesz, Hecker and Skot of Austria's Mego label, Merzbow, Scanner, Pan sonic, Kaffe Matthews, et al.; with glowing reviews in such prestigious magazines as The Wire to follow.
-As all over the world, the traditional visual arts and electronic music scenes have been getting closer each other also in Finland.
-International art galleries have seen and heard installations from the people of Sähkö Recordings and Pan sonic, and such Finnish multimedia societies as Katastro.Fi have been in close collaboration with electronic artists and events.
+Helsinki's Avanto festival which started in November of 2000 and ceased its activities after 2008, was dedicated to some more experimental acts, such as Rehberg, Fennesz, Hecker and Skot of Austria's Mego label, Merzbow, Scanner, Pan sonic, Kaffe Matthews, et al.; with glowing reviews in such prestigious magazines as The Wire to follow.
+As all over the world, the traditional visual arts and electronic music scenes were getting closer each other also in Finland.
+International art galleries saw and heard installations from the people of Sähkö Recordings and Pan sonic, and such Finnish multimedia societies as Katastro.Fi were in close collaboration with electronic artists and events.

 Alex Needham wrote in the February 2001 issue of UK's The Face magazine: